Support our sponsor: Dayton Convention & Visitors Bureau 1 Chamber Plaza, Suite A Dayton

 5. Most shutouts

-* Penalty Kick Shoot-out – Five (5) players per team; if still tied, sudden victory penalty kick shoot-out The order of teams in a Shoot-out shall be determined by the referee via coin-flip.
+* Kicks from the Penalty mark – Five (5) players per team; if still tied, sudden victory penalty kick shoot-out The order of teams in a Shoot-out shall be determined by the referee via coin-flip.
 ALL SHOOT-OUTS WILL BE AT A TIME AND LOCATION AS DETERMINED BY THE TOURNAMENT DIRECTOR.

 6-team division: Teams playing in a 6-team division will play three preliminary games, including a crossover game.
 Teams advance from their bracket based on the team’s total points, including the crossover game.

-Round-robin formats: Teams playing in brackets with 5-teams (in U9 - U10 Divisions ONLY) will play a round robin format with each team playing a total of four preliminary matches.
+Round-robin formats: Teams playing in brackets with 5-teams will play a round robin format with each team playing a total of four matches.
 The two top teams, determined by total points, will receive 1st and 2nd place trophies on Sunday after the last games in those divisions are played.
 In the event of a tie, the tie-break rules will apply.

 In the event of ties at the end of championship round games, winners will be determined as follows:

-1. For 7v7 Division: Two mandatory five-minute overtime periods will be played to completion; For 9v9 and 11v11 Divisions: Two mandatory ten-minute overtime periods will be played to completion.
+1. For 7v7 and 4v4 Divisions: Two mandatory five-minute overtime periods will be played to completion; For 9v9 and 11v11 Divisions: Two mandatory ten-minute overtime periods will be played to completion.

 2. Penalty kick elimination as above.
 Only players on the field at the end of the second overtime are eligible for penalty kicks from the penalty mark.